paoloarciaga/python-challenge/README.md

-To complete this Python Challenge, I met with my tutor 3 times.
-I used Jupyter Notebooks to ensure my code was working properly as I made progress with this challenge.
+To complete this Python Challenge, I met with my tutor 3 times in order to debug my code and ensure my edits worked properly.
 My tutor helped revise my code as I initially had a few struggles with my logic.

 My tutor was able to help me with the following: